chadxz/awry/ARI_HISTORY.md

 This file is a lens into the ARI changes made to Asterisk since ARI was introduced in Asterisk 12.

+#### Asterisk 16.3.0
+* Application event filtering is now supported.
+An application can now specify an "allowed" and/or "disallowed" list(s) of event types.
+Only those types indicated in the "allowed" list are sent to the application.
+Conversely, any types defined in the "disallowed" list are not sent to the application.
+Note that if a type is specified in both lists "disallowed" takes precedence.

+* A new REST API call has been added: 'move'.
+It follows the format 'channels/{channelId}/move' and can be used to move channels from one application to another without needing to exit back into the dialplan.
+An application must be specified, but the passing a list of arguments to the new application is optional.
+An example call would look like this:

+    ```
+    client.channels.move(channelId=chan.id, app='ari-example', appArgs='a,b,c')
+    ```

+    If the channel was inside of a bridge when switching applications, it will remain there.
+If the application specified cannot be moved to, then the channel will remain in the current application and an event will be triggered named "ApplicationMoveFailed", which will provide the destination application's name and the channel information.

+#### Asterisk 16.2.0
+* Whenever an ARI application is started, a context will be created for it automatically as long as one does not already exist, following the format 'stasis-<app_name>'.
+Two extensions are also added to this context: a match-all extension, and the 'h' extension.
+Any phone that registers under this context will place all calls to the corresponding Stasis application.

+#### Asterisk 16
+* The ContactInfo event's contact_status field is now set to "NonQualified" when a contact exists but has not been qualified.

+#### Asterisk 14.3.0
+* The `ari set debug` command has been enhanced to accept 'all' as an application name.
+This allows dumping of all apps even if an app hasn't registered yet.

+* `ari set debug` now displays requests and responses as well as events.

+#### Asterisk 14.2.0
+* The bridges resource now exposes two new operations:
+   - `POST /bridges/{bridgeId}/videoSource/{channelId}`: Set a video source in a multi-party mixing bridge
+   - `DELETE /bridges/{bridgeId}/videoSource`: Remove the set video source, reverting to talk detection for the video source

+* The bridge model in any returned response or event now contains the following optional fields:
+    - `video_mode`: the video source mode for the bridge.
+Can be one of 'none', 'talker', or 'single'.
+    - `video_source_id`: the unique ID of the channel that is the video source in this bridge, if one exists.

+* A new event, BridgeVideoSourceChanged, has been added for bridges.
+Applications subscribed to a bridge will receive this event when the source of video changes in a mixing bridge.

+* The ARI major version has been bumped.
+There are not any known breaking changes in ARI.
+The major version has been bumped because otherwise we can end up with overlapping version numbers between different Asterisk versions.
+Now each major version of Asterisk will bring with it a change in the major version of ARI.
+The ARI version in Asterisk 14 is now 2.0.0.

+* Three new CLI commands have been added for ARI:
+   - `ari show apps`: Displays a listing of all registered ARI applications.
+   - `ari show app <name>`: Display detailed information about a registered ARI application.
+   - `ari set debug <name> <on|off>`: Enable/disable debugging of an ARI application.
+When debugged, verbose information will be sent to the Asterisk CLI.

+* The configuration file ari.conf now supports a channelvars option, which specifies a list of channel variables to include in each channel-oriented ARI event.

+#### Asterisk 14.1.0

+* ARI events will all now include a new field in the root of the JSON message, 'asterisk_id'.
+This will be the unique ID for the Asterisk system transmitting the event.
+The value can be overridden using the 'entityid' setting in asterisk.conf.

 #### Asterisk 14.0.0

 * A new ARI method has been added to the channels resource. "create" allows for